IHEfty/Tender-Explorer/README.md

 # Tender Explorer

-**Tender Explorer** is a graphical file browser built using the **Tender** programming language.
+**Tender Explorer** is a graphical file browser built using the [**Tender**](https://github.com/2dprototype/tender).
 It provides a simple, intuitive interface for navigating and exploring the file system.
 The explorer displays directories and files with appropriate icons, allows users to scroll through contents, and click to open folders—all within a resizable window.

 ## **Features**